 - On the whole, revenue has been steadily increasing for online businesses, as consumers have shifted their normal spending patterns to follow social distancing guidelines.

 - Industries well suited to supporting consumers remaining at home have seen the most significant increases in revenue throughout this period.
+Other industries are now starting to see growth too as their customers prepare to return to work.

 These numbers can act as a benchmark for your business, but what can you do to engage with your customers and lessen the impact of Covid-19 on your business?